Twisted holographic superconductors in external magnetic field: 4D Twisted Holographic Superconductor in an External Magnetic Field

-In order to solve the coupled system of equations \eqref{eq:5D9} and \eqref{eq:5D14}, we employ two approaches — one analytical and one numerical — both based on an appropriate approximation.
+In order to solve the coupled system of equations \eqref{eq:5D9} and \eqref{eq:5D14}, we employ two approaches -- one analytical and one numerical —- both based on an appropriate approximation.
+We also have to take into account the perturbative regime we work in, $ |B\theta^{xy}|\ll 1$.

 Since we are in the vicinity of the critical point, the scalar field can be considered negligibly small compared to the gauge field.
 Therefore, neglecting it in \eqref{eq:5D9} renders an analytically solvable equation.
 Its solution, subject to the appropriate boundary conditions, is given by

 Now we tackle the equation for $Z(z)$ using analytical and numerical methods.